VovaTch/gtsam-project-python/README.md

 ## DOCUMENTATION

 For more detailed information, please refer to the [tutorial](TUTORIAL.md).
+I Don't have the time currently to make a detailed ReadMe for my specific case, may do that later.
+Note that the namespace in the CMakeLists.txt must be identical to the ones that appear in the .cpp and .h files, so I changed it manually to "gtsam".
+Note also that PyObject* type doesn't work well with the wrapper, so had to change it to gtsam::Vector.